fatinishraqprapya25/Articles-/JavaScript/Array Methods.md

 console.log(newNum);
 ```

-In the newNum variable, the value will be the first element of the 'numbers' array which is greater than 2
+In the 'newNum' variable, the value will be the first element of the 'numbers' array which is greater than 2.